This page is about steps you can take to look after yourself and your family financially during the COVID-19 pandemic

-- Depending on what State or Territory you live in you may be eligible for other assistance such as Rent Relief grants are available in some states.
+- Depending on what State or Territory you live in you may be eligible for other assistance such as Rent Relief grants and Utility Relief schemes.
 Check your State or Territory Government websites below for specific details and further announcements.

 If you are not affected by the pandemic but need information on rent, check out our general information on rent.

-Check out the changes for your State or Territory online
+Check out the protections for your State or Territory online

-The table below shows how each State and Territory is (or is not):
+The table below shows what protections each State and Territory has (or has not) put in place:

-To check on additional protections and assistance do check out the links for more information.
+There may be additional protections and assistance so do check out the links below for more information.